 4. The Great Blizzard of 1978

 According to The National Weather Service, The Blizzard of ‘78 was the worst winter storm to hit Michigan since record keeping began.
 Again falling on January 26 and 27, the lower peninsula was hit with 10 to 30 inches of snow depending on location.

 Wind gusts were between 50 and 70 mph and windchills were as cold as 30 below.
 The severe blizzard caused whiteouts and zero visibility for hours.
-Several inches of snow that were already on ground in many areas prior to the storm compounded the blowing snow.
+There was several inches of snow on the ground before the storm began; this just compounded the problem with the blowing snow.
 As the storm passed over Mt.
-Clemens, MI, the atmospheric pressure fell to the third lowest ever recorded in the United States outside of a tropical storm.
+Clemens, MI, the atmospheric pressure fell to the third lowest ever recorded in the United States, outside of a tropical storm.

-Much of lower Michigan was closed for days due to impassable roads with snow drifts high enough to bury houses in some places.
-About 20 people died in Michigan as a result of the storm, most from heart attacks suffered while trying to push cars from snow drifts and ditches.
+Much of lower Michigan closed down for days due to impassable roads.
+In some areas, there were snow drifts high enough to bury houses.
+Approximately 20 people died in Michigan as a result of the storm, most from heart attacks suffered while trying to push cars from snow drifts and ditches.